mdarrik/Darrik.dev/www/site/writing/incremental-nuxt-generation.md

 # {{title}}

 Nuxt's generate feature makes it a great option for creating static sites with Vue.
 Like many static site generators, build times grow as the site does.
 To help with this, Nuxt provides a cache feature you can use to prevent Webpack rebuilds when only content changes.
 This can shave a couple minutes off of content-only builds.
 We can take advantage of this & the generate config's route property to generate just the pages that have changed.
-This can bring long build times to a handful of seconds.
-I initially figured this out while doing work on a site with build times > 20 minutes.
+This can make content-only builds take just a handful of seconds instead of minutes, especially on large sites.

 ## See a working example